 We recognise that pupils at school with medical conditions should be properly supported so that they have full access to education, including school trips and physical education.
 Some children with medical conditions may be disabled and where this is the case the school will comply with its duties under the Equality Act 2010.
 Our Disability policy, which is available on the school website, outlines in more detail the provision that the school makes for children with disabilities and medical conditions.
-Some children with disabilities and medical conditions.
-Some children with disabilities and medical conditions may have a Education, Health and Care Plan which brings together health and social care needs, as well as their special educational provision.
+Some children with disabilities and medical conditions may also have SEND and may have a Education, Health and Care Plan which brings together health and social care needs, as well as their special educational provision.